harryliu-intel/async-toolkit/README.md

 - Analog circuit simulation
 - Debugging asynchronous analog behavior

+###    `jtools`
+A toolkit consisting of mainly Java tools containing:
+- CSP parsing tools
+- CAST parsing tools
+- Examples and common setup files for the above

 ## 🖥️ Usage Model

 These tools are intended to be used **stand-alone** within an **interactive Unix-based engineering environment**, operating on **pre-validated user data**—a standard practice in hardware design workflows.